 Ease of Use

-The Hamilton Beach received a relatively poor score of 4 out of 10 in our ease of use testing, putting it towards the bottom of a metric that Its interface has three knobs, one each for temperature, function, and time.
-We like this dedicated knob system, but this oven lost a considerable amount of point due to its lack of a preheat function.
+The Hamilton Beach received a relatively poor score of 4 out of 10 in our ease of use testing, putting it towards the bottom our user friendliness score sheet.
+Its interface has three knobs, one each for temperature, function, and time.
+We like this dedicated knob system, but this oven lost a considerable number of points due to its lack of a preheat function.
 Most ovens alert you when they reach your desired temperature, but the Hamilton Beach does not.
-You have to set the temperature and then assume the oven has reached temperature after a certain amount of time (the manual suggests setting a 10 minute timer after you turn the oven on).
+You have to set the temperature and then assume the oven has reached temperature after a certain amount of time (the manual suggests setting a 10-minute timer after you turn the oven on).
 This required guesswork made using the oven feel quite clunky and unrefined.

 The Hamilton Beach's inability to alert you when it reaches the set temperature may be largely due to its general temperatures inaccuracy.
 It was the worst performer on our temperature accuracy testing, earning the low score of 2 out of 10 in a metric that saw score as high as 9.
 It ran incredibly hot in our testing.
 At temperatures of 400Ëš or less it was consistently 50Ëš warmer hotter than the set temperature, and at one point was a full 65Ëš hotter.
 When we set the oven to 450Ëš this discrepancy dropped to around 20Ëš.
 All in all, these results made the Hamilton Beach's temperature knob seem more like an on/off switch.